eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 ### CDC + CSC Certification Sequence Diagram

 In this sequence diagram we have the same as the first one, however the data auditor can also indicate which data needs to be updated in the original data for being `compliant`.
-Therefore the data provider can also update its data in the original data and verify it once again.
+Therefore, the data provider can also update its data in the original data and verify it once again.

 ![CSC + CDC Certification](./resources/technical/technical-integration-flow-csc+cdc-data-auditor.svg)